Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Definition of the system and strategy of the proof

+Thus, we are led to counting the number of "histories", {\it id est}, the number of pseudotrajectories involving $n$ particles.
+The set $|\mathfrak{H}_n'|$ is too large (it is of order $O((Cn)^n)$ for some constant $C>0$, see Remark \ref{rem: racontage des histoires}) to allow the series $\sum_n \mathbb{E}\left[(\hat{\Phi}_{1,n}^t)^2\right]^{\frac{1}{2}}$ to converge.
+We would need that $|\mathfrak{H}_n'|$ is of order $O(C^n)$ for some constant $C>0$.
+To overcome this problem, we will perform the pseudotrajectory decomposition only until an intermediate time $t_s$, such that the set of collision parameters needed $\mathfrak{H}_n''$ remains controllable.
+We observe that there are two reasons for the set of parameters to explode: the \emph{pathology} (recollisions or multiple meetings) and an uncontrolled number of particles $n$.

-We now introduce two samplings, one to control regular collisions and one to control recollisions and multiple interactions.
+We now introduce two samplings, one to control regular collisions and one to control recollisions and multiple encounters.

-The first sampling has a relatively large step $\theta:=\tfrac{1}{C\log|\log\e|}$ (for some constant $C$ large enough).
-We stop the pseudotrajectories development at time $t-k\theta$ if there are more than $2^k$ particles involved in the pseudotrajectory.
+The first sampling has a relatively large step $\theta:=\tfrac{1}{\beta\log|\log\e|}$ (for some constant $\beta$ large enough).
+We stop the pseudotrajectory development at time $t-k\theta$ if there are more than $2^k$ particles involved in the pseudotrajectory.
 Hence, the number of particles at time $0$ remains controlled.
+This sampling follows \cite{BGS2,BGS}\footnote{Note that in \cite{Fougeres}, the author improved the sampling strategy in the linear setting in order to obtain a better convergence rate than \eqref{Borne principale}.}.

 The second sampling has a shorter step, $\delta:=\e^{1/12}$.
 We stop the expansion at time $t_s:=t-k\delta$ if the pseudotrajectory has at least one recollision on $[t_s,t]$ (but no recollision on $[t_s+\delta,t]$).
-Imposing recollisions create an additional geometric condition, and thus, an extra-smallness gain.
+Imposing recollisions creates an additional geometric condition, and thus, an extra-smallness gain.

-However, we still have too much possible history.
-To reduce their number, we separate the pseudotrajectories in two categories.
-In \emph{non-pathological} pseudotrajectories, the collision graphs on $[t_s,t_s+\delta]$ and on $[t_s+\delta,t]$ have both no cycle.
+Unfortunately, we still have too many possible histories.
+In order to reduce their number, we follow the idea of \cite{LeBihan2} and separate the pseudotrajectories into two categories.
+In \emph{non-pathological} pseudotrajectories, there is no recollision nor multiple \blue{encounters} on the time interval $[t_s,t_s+\delta]$.
 We are in a setting close to the case without recollision, and we only need $C^n$ parameters ($C$ a fixed constant) to describe the histories.